 One of the more fun aspects of bromeliads is their ability to produce pups, or offsets.
-These are the babies of the plant which primarily reproduces vegetatively.
-Bromeliads need to reach maturity before producing its lovely flower, which lasts many months.
+These are the babies of the plant, which primarily reproduces vegetatively.
+A bromeliad needs to reach maturity before producing its lovely flower, which lasts many months.
 After the bloom is gone, the plant produces pups.
 Some tips on how to grow bromeliad pups can get you started on a whole crop of these amazing plants.

-Bromeliads can be grown from seed but it requires two plants to cross to produce sexually viable seed.
+Bromeliads can be grown from seed, but it requires two plants to cross to produce sexually viable seed.
 Seeds are sown in moist sphagnum moss or sterile potting medium.
-The medium must
+The medium and seeds must be kept moist in a warm location to sprout.

 How to Grow Bromeliad Pups